gturgeon1/INFO361_Project/README.md

 # INFO361_Project
-We will be creating a UI prototype for Halina's Piano Teaching System.
+We will be creating UI prototypes for Halina's Piano Teaching System.
+Interactivity will be added later.

+All images go in "Images" folder
+HTML file--> what the screen will say
+CSS file--> how it is styled (colors, layout)
+JS file--> how it functions